 Fortnightly Church Singers on 2nd and 4th Monday at 7.45 pm Monthly WIT (Women in Thame) on Monday at 7.30 pm Varied programme of talks, activities, and a visit to the theatre.
 Might you, or someone you know, be interested in attending Parentalk?
 Parentalk gives parents the opportunity to share experiences, explore parenting principles, watch real life stories and animations, befriend other parents and more.
 The sessions are for an hour and a half and the course is run over 6 weeks.
 Children are welcome and will be catered for.
 As to what we would do: we will watch DVD clips, discuss different topics, share experiences, drink tea and coffee and eat biscuits and cake!

-Parentalk THE PRIMARY YEARS If you are interested, text or speak to Mel on 07717121887 or Email: familyworker.amc@gmail.com
+if you are interested, text or speak to Mel on 07717121887 or Email: familyworker.amc@gmail.com

 Mel Brown our Family Worker STEWKLEY METHODIST CHURCH MUTUAL FELLOWSHIP would like to thank all those who responded to our invitation to join us.
 Many took home stones that they had decorated and flower arrangements that were imaginative and colourful to grace any home.
 Books turned into hedgehogs with amazing ease and although more challenging, mastering the art of creating pillow lace and quilting.
 Bible journaling was another way of illustrating passages after reading from the Bible.
 Drawings of how the passage spoke to individuals highlighting the significance to the reader.
 My thanks go to all our crafters who made the day fun, creative and instructive, and for all who learnt from their skills.
 The wheels of activity were oiled with a choice of beverages and delicious cakes and biscuits!!
+We had some visitors from the Circuit and the village who enjoyed trying their hand at crafts that appealed to them.
+Those of you who came it was a joy to see you.
+It was a day to remember.

 COME AND JOIN US ON

 7th FEBRUARY 2020 AT 7.30PM

 FOR A VERY LIVELY EVENING WITH

-THE ROYAL BUTLER
+THE ROYAL BUTLER WILLIAM FRENCH

 HEAR ANECDOTES FROM HIS TIME SERVING OUR ROYAL FAMILY AND OTHER CELEBRITIES

 125th ANNIVERSARY WEEKEND CUDDINGTON METHODIST CHURCH

 17th -18th AUGUST 2019

 What a weekend of Celebration, activity, and an opportunity to thank God for 125

 years of our Church on this present site.